 Many credit card issuers offer 0% introductory APRs to customers who transfer a balance over to their card from another, with minimal account balance transfer fees.
 Be sure to research all options and do your diligence reading the fine print carefully.
 If you proceed with a balance transfer credit card, refrain from running up new charges, and pay the balance off before the introductory APR period expires.

 At MCCU our Visa® Platinum Card is a great option for cardholders who are looking to save on interest.

 Once you have paid off your credit card debt, keep your spending in check, with our 7 smart ways to avoid credit card debt.

 Look into a personal loan

 Personal loans, sometimes referred to as debt consolidation loans is another great way to simplify debt.
 This option allows you to consolidate all of your loans into one monthly payment at a lower rate, depending upon your credit score.
 With a personal loan you lock yourself into a predictable monthly payment for easier budgeting, and are given a fixed term in which your debt will be paid off.

-At MCCU our Consolidation Loans could save you time and money.
+At MCCU our personal loans could save you time and money.
 Not only do we offer great loan rates, we also offer a .25% interest rate discount when you have payments automatically deducted from an MCCU account.